 What is the Whole30?

-When a patient comes into the office, I am pretty adamant that they change their diet and that the first month is the key So, The Hartwig's launched the Whole30 plan; they made my life significantly easier to tell people what to do for the first 30 days.
+I stand wholeheartedly behind the Whole30, which is a 30-day dietary reset.
+As most of you know, I'm a proponent of a modern ancestral approach to diet, which is pretty close to what the Whole30 purports.
+When a patient comes into the office I'm adamant that they change their diet and that the first month is the key.
+The Whole30 made my life significantly easier by giving people a clear framework for those first 30 days.

 Do's